ranaumarbilal31/BIG-DATA-ANALYTICS/README.md

 ## 🚀 Repository Navigation

-This portfolio is broken down into five progressive tasks.
+This portfolio is broken down into progressive tasks.
 Click on any folder below to view the source code, methodology, and visual deliverables.

 | Task | Module Focus | Description |
 | :--- | :--- | :--- |